-The pro forma amounts for the Genisys and Meritage acquisitions are based on the historical financial statements of Genisys and Meritage and should be read in conjunction with those historical financial statements and related notes, which were previously filed with Forms 8-K/ A on June 16, 2004, and August 30, 2004, respectively.
+The pro forma amounts for the Genisys, Meritage and ZettaWorks acquisitions are based on the historical financial statements of Genisys, Meritage and ZettaWorks and should be read in conjunction with those historical financial statements and related notes.

-The following pro forma condensed combined financial statements are presented to illustrate the effects of the acquisitions on the historical financial position and operating results of the Company.
-The unaudited pro forma condensed combined statements of operations for the year ended December 31, 2003 and for the nine months ended September 30, 2004 give effect to the acquisitions as if they occurred on January 1, 2003 and combine the respective statements of operations for the Company and the above entities for the respective periods.
+The following pro forma condensed combined financial statements are presented to illustrate the effects of the acquisitions on the historical operating results of the Company.
+The unaudited pro forma condensed combined statements of operations for the year ended December 31, 2004 give effect to the acquisitions as if they occurred on January 1, 2004 and combine the respective statements of operations for the Company and the above entities for the respective periods.
 These pro forma historical results do not reflect operational efficiencies and cost savings that may be achieved with respect to the combined companies.
 Therefore, these pro forma historical results reflect operating costs which are not indicative or predictive of future period results.
-The pro forma balance sheet as of September 30, 2004 assumes that the acquisition of ZettaWorks occurred on that date (the Genisys and Meritage acquisitions had already occurred).